 Job applicants who are well informed about the stages in the hiring process are more likely to be satisfied with the company and have a better candidate experience.
 While transparency should be a core value for your company in general, transparency in hiring is essential in providing a better experience for your applicants.

 In other words, let your candidates know the exact process of application, selection, and hiring as they apply.
 That way, they will immediately know what they can expect, when they will hear back from you and how strict your selection process is.

 This can be as simple as providing a timeline on your job ad with the stages in the hiring process.
-Or you can go out of your way like Johnson and Johnson, who created an entire platform for their applicants, called Shine.
+Or you can go out of your way like Johnson and Johnson, who created an entire candidate experience platform for their applicants, called Shine.
 Using Shine, candidates can log in, take a look at where they are in the hiring process and even enjoy some content related to their position and working at J&J. Is this the future of hiring?
-It’s unclear how many candidates actually use the platform – but Shine will definitely improve the company’s employer brand.
+It’s unclear how many candidates actually use the candidate experience platform – but Shine will definitely improve the company’s employer brand.

 How many job applications get an actual response?
 Not that many, as it turns out.
 Only 14% of all candidates from a survey state that they are happy with how responsive companies are during the hiring process.